dizda/CloudBackupBundle/README.md

 In addition, using -F or --folder option the folders also will be added to the backup.

+Obviously, if some problems occurs during the backup process, you can configure monolog to send you emails.

 Which archiver do I use?
 ------------------------